cristianoliveira/aerospace-ipc/README.md

 ### Example Usage

-To use the library, import it into your Go project and create a new AeroSpace connection:
+To use the library, import it into your Go project and create a new AeroSpace client:

 ```go
 import (